 - While we wait for the dough we can cut the cheese in small cubes and then we leave it at room temperature so it will melt easier and better later.

 - After 60 minutes we can prepare our pizzoccheri.
 Cut the dough into 3 or 4 smaller pieces and then flatten it using a rolling pin.
-As we said it must be about 2-3 mm thick.
-Then with a knife cut the flattened dough into 8-10 cm large slices, and then on the 8-10 cm large side cut the pizzoccheri, about 1 cm large.
+As we said it must be about 2-3 mm thick, not less.
+Then with a knife cut the flattened dough into 8-10 cm large slices, and then on the 8-10 cm large side cut the pizzoccheri, about 1 cm large (but some prefer 0,5 cm, as you prefer).
 Lay them on some trays, with flour on the bottom.

 - Now start boiling the water in a big pot: pizzoccheri have no gluten but are rich in starch, so we need a lot of water to cook them properly and not to have them too slimy.
 Many chefs agree to say that you have to count 1 liter water for every 100 g of pizzoccheri (but you can use something less), in this case I used about 6 liters of water for about 800 g pasta, with 60 g salt (rock coarse salt).